West Seattle bridge closure adds to challenges of home and business owners already grappling with coronavirus lockdown

 “I’m out.”

-Once restrictions on movement to contain the spread of the coronavirus are lifted, the bridge closure will turn her already hour-long commute — driving her son to school in Woodland Park and then zipping down to South Lake Union for her job at Amazon — into a “horrible” ordeal, she said.
+Once restrictions on movement to contain the spread of the coronavirus are lifted, the bridge closure will turn her already hourlong commute — driving her son to school in Woodland Park and then zipping down to South Lake Union for her job at Amazon — into a “horrible” ordeal, she said.

 “We either change his school.
 We deal with the commute every day.
 Or we move,” she said.
 “When we talked through those options, we felt that moving will be the least disruptive of the three.”

 Nor is Krause alone among West Seattleites.
-Nearly 100,000 vehicles and 25,000 transit riders travel across the ailing span of bridge every day.
-The closure is leading some to think of pulling up stakes and selling “before the reality sets in for what the commute is going to look like,” said Windermere broker Chad Dierickx, who said he’s been contacted by three clients since Wednesday morning asking whether they should put their homes on the market.
+Nearly 100,000 vehicles and 25,000 transit riders traveled across the ailing span of bridge every day.
+The closure is leading some to think of pulling up stakes and selling “before the reality sets in for what the commute is going to look like,” said Windermere broker Chad Dierickx, who said he’s been contacted by three clients since Wednesday morning, asking whether they should put their homes on the market.

 It’s too soon to say precisely what the impact of the infrastructure debacle will be for West Seattle homeowners and businesses — or how to disentangle it from the economic pain caused by the coronavirus pandemic.